LiquidHg/kraken/Kraken.SharePoint.Client.Nuget2/Readme.txt

 Update History:

-v0.2.74: Changes to site column "get/find" extensions to allow for recurse parent webs, user fields only, and move core logic to field collection extensions. v0.2.73: Added method to detect user-created vs. built-in fields/site columns. v0.2.72: Added support for dynamic indentation to the ITrace interface and implementation.
+v0.2.78: Moved TraceExtensions from Core.FullTrust to Core.SandboxTrust.
+Add reference in SandboxTrust project to Core.Security. v0.2.77: Experimental - brought in a bunch of utility classes that were developed in CloudPower but may be useful elsewhere.
+Added reflection based property copy to ParsableOptions. v0.2.76: Added function to LookupFieldProvisioner to help us easily get all the additional fields for a primary lookup field. v0.2.75: Added several shorthand methods to FieldProperties in an effort to make it easier to interact with. v0.2.74: Changes to site column "get/find" extensions to allow for recurse parent webs, user fields only, and move core logic to field collection extensions. v0.2.73: Added method to detect user-created vs. built-in fields/site columns. v0.2.72: Added support for dynamic indentation to the ITrace interface and implementation.